I watched my teacher get shot in 1993. I thought lawmakers would never let it happen again.

 What I know now is that we all have the responsibility to do the work to prevent unnecessary tragedies like these in our communities.

-Please come to the Kentucky capitol on Feb.
-15 and take a first step with me.

-Nathan Thompson grew up in Eastern Kentucky, living and going to church in Lawrence County, and attending school in Carter County.
-He is a graduate of the University of Kentucky with bachelor’s and master’s degrees in social work.
-Nathan works with individuals and organizations that are addressing community issues to develop solutions.
+Nathan Thompson grew up in Eastern Kentucky, and is a graduate of the University of Kentucky with bachelor’s and master’s degrees in social work.
+Nathan works with individuals and organizations addressing community issues to develop solutions.
 He lives in Lexington with his wife and son.
+This column first published in the Louisville Courier Journal.

-This article originally appeared on Louisville Courier Journal: School shooting caused me chronic PTSD.
-Kentucky needs gun laws now.
+This article originally appeared on Louisville Courier Journal: I survived a school shooting.
+Recovery from gun violence is hell